awesomephant/blog/posts/continuous-typography.md

 }
 ```

 I tend to set these values by eye, but because we're working with functions we have the whole toolkit of mathematics to draw on if necessary.
-For instance, we could use linear algebra to calculate minimum and maximum values that correspond to specific screen sizes{% fn "Pedro Rodriguez (2020): *[Linearly Scale font-size with CSS clamp() Based on the Viewport](https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/)*"%}, or linear regression to derive a curve from a set of discrete values. {% fn "Jake Wilson (2017): *[CSS Poly Fluid Sizing using calc(), vw, breakpoints and linear equations](https://medium.com/@jakobud/css-polyfluidsizing-using-calc-vw-breakpoints-and-linear-equations-8e15505d21ab)*"%}
+For instance, we could use linear algebra to calculate minimum and maximum values that correspond to specific screen sizes{% fn "Pedro Rodriguez (2020): *[Linearly Scale font-size with CSS clamp() Based on the Viewport](https://css-tricks.com/linearly-scale-font-size-with-css-clamp-based-on-the-viewport/)*"%}, or linear regression to derive a curve from a given set of absolute values. {% fn "Jake Wilson (2017): *[CSS Poly Fluid Sizing using calc(), vw, breakpoints and linear equations](https://medium.com/@jakobud/css-polyfluidsizing-using-calc-vw-breakpoints-and-linear-equations-8e15505d21ab)*"%}

 ### Functions with multiple parameters